 Computer and Information Security

 Information resources, including data, computers, networks, telephone systems, video conferencing, and related infrastructure, are vital assets to the university which require protection and security from intruders, malicious acts, and situations and circumstances that may affect availability of use.
-The Technology Services (TS) department is responsible for developing and maintaining procedures to provide the following security measures to protect those resources:
+The Information Technology (IT) department is responsible for developing and maintaining procedures to provide the following security measures to protect those resources:

 - Log-on ID's and passwords to provide controlled, legitimate access

 - Protection of data, including identification of Level 1, 2 and 3 data

 - Disaster recovery/business continuity